sayanmete027/raganork-md/README.md

 </div>

-## _Note: Use a VPN according to the server you choose if the session logs out automatically._
+## _Note: Use a (TURBOB-VPN)VPN according to the server you choose if the session logs out automatically._
 <br>

 <div align="center">